 There may be times when you don’t want the recipients to know who sent them an anonymous email.
-It could be anything – reporting, investigations, or simply some information that you want to send to someone without the other side knowing who sent it.
-This post focusses on how to create an anonymous email ID and protect your identity.
+It could be anything – reporting, investigations, or simply information you want to send to someone without the other side knowing who sent it.
+This post focuses on how to create an anonymous email ID and protect your identity.

 Anonymity vs Encryption

-Before we explore our options, please be informed that “anonymity” and “encryption” are not the same thing.
-People often confuse between the two.
+Before we explore our options, please be informed that “anonymity” and “encryption” are different.
+People often confuse the two.

 There are many entities that provide let you create an anonymous email ID tweaking the service so that the emails cannot be tracked to their origin.
 The main players in the field of anonymous email service providers are ProtonMail and Guerrilla Mail.